Physio Edge podcast

 How can the pelvis contribute to pain and dysfunction?
 Is the SIJ the main pain producer around the pelvis, or what is?
 What is the state of current research around the pelvis?
 Is it possible to feel “unlocking” of the SIJ?
 Do Pelvic Upslips exist?

-In episode 18 of the Physio Edge podcast Diane Lee of Discover Physio and David Pope discuss the pelvis and SIJ in detail, including:
+In episode 18 of the Physio Edge podcast Diane Lee of Diane Lee & Associates and David Pope discuss the pelvis and SIJ in detail, including:

 • palpation around the pelvis